 Collection Item Summary:

-The Ford Tri-Motor, affectionately known as the "Tin Goose," was the largest civil aircraft in America when it started passenger service on August 2, 1926, with Stout Air Services.
-The aircraft's all-metal, corrugated aluminum construction and the prestigious Ford name made it immediately popular with passengers and airline operators.
-Noisy but reliable, the Ford played a major role in convincing the public of the safety and practicality of air travel.
+Affectionately known as the “Tin Goose,” the Ford Tri-Motor was the largest civil aircraft in America when it first flew on August 2, 1926.
+Its all-metal, corrugated aluminum construction and the prestigious Ford name made it immediately popular with passengers and airline operators.
+Noisy but reliable, the Ford Tri-Motor played a major role in convincing the public that air travel was safe and practical.

 Collection Item Long Description: